his-eg/ecl1/h1updatesite/README.md

 * Release Notes starting with version 0.1.0.2014-08-11
 * Missing version numbers between 0.4.7 and 0.4.20 inclusive indicate intermediate testing releases

+##Version 1.0.0.2021-03-12##
+* Fixed runtime classpath for Junit-Tests with Java 11.
+* Run 'git lfs prune' at Eclipse startup to remove old LFS files from local storage. (needs external git client)
+* Removed dependency on CVS client.

 ##Version 0.10.0.2020-11-05##
-* Added commit exporter for webapps in git repository
+* Added commit exporter for webapps in git repository.
-* Do not offer AUTOCOMMIT_EXTENSION_JAR for extension import
+* Do not offer AUTOCOMMIT_EXTENSION_JAR for extension import.
-* Refactored ecl1 update check
+* Refactored ecl1 update check.

 ##Version 0.9.0.2019-05-20##
 * Fixed infinite loop at extension import when there are cyclic dependencies between extensions.